Malifex-LLC/malifex-theme/INSTALL.md

 - Neovim still uses default colors or previous theme
 - Neovim asks for "update" every time you switch to malifex theme
 - Theme doesn't load automatically
+- Error: "invalid spec module: plugins.theme expected a table of specs but a nil"

 **Solutions:**